NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 > - Partially Working = Working but with some occasional problems
 > - Not Working = Does not work and probably never will
 > - Not Tested = Not tested but would probably works
+>
+> This applies only to stable releases.

 ### ✔️ Working